Wingham, Kent: Community

 Wingham is a village serving some light industry but is mostly a dormitory town for Sandwich and Canterbury.
 There are shops, an Indian restaurant, and The Anchor, and The Dog Inn public houses.

 Recent village developments include Miller Close, a small number of houses built by The Rural Housing Trust, opened officially by Princess Anne in December 2007.
 There had been proposals to expand the close by building another 20 houses on the field adjacent to the existing homes but these proposals have since been rejected by the local county council and the plans withdrawn by the organisation proposing the plans.

 Wingham has a functional fire station which serves the village and surrounding areas.
 The station itself was originally located in the High Street next to the Red Lion but has since moved to Staple Road.
 The station is maintained by Kent Fire and Rescue Service and comprises a retained fire crew.
 Due to the minimal incident activity of the station, there have been suggestions that the station is not required and should be decommissioned to reduce the services operational costs.
 A recent investment in the station provided a new, improved, fire appliance made by Iveco.
 This investment has been seen by other, much more active, fire stations operated by Kent Fire and Rescue, such as neighbouring village Aylesham and the town of Sandwich.

 The town of Wingham, New South Wales settled in 1841, was named after Wingham in Kent and was originally laid out in a similar way.

-Wingham Wildlife Park is a zoo northeast from the village which houses animals such as tigers, snakes, penguins, lemurs, crocodiles, meerkats, tapirs, monkeys, flamingos, reindeer, and wolves.
+Wingham Wildlife Park is a zoo northeast from the village which houses animals such as tigers, snakes, penguins, lemurs, crocodiles, meerkats, tapirs, monkeys, flamingos and wolves.

 Bus services run between Sandwich and Canterbury, and to Plucks Gutter and Broadstairs.
 The nearest National Rail Stations are at Adisham and Aylesham on the Dover-Faversham-London Victoria line.